We [heart] New York... James Lohan: "It lives up to…

 This week we searched for the White Rabbit in Andaz hotel – an intriguing luxury hotel in Amsterdam with one hell of an imagination.
-Keith Oswin (our Member Relations maestro) swapped Smith central for Wonderland, as he discovered this surreally chic boutique retreat.
+Keith Oswin (our Smith24 maestro) swapped Smith central for Wonderland, as he discovered this surreally chic boutique retreat.
 After exploring iconic attractions and gazing at Amsterdam’s canals through the looking-glass (well, the hotel’s floor-to-ceiling windows), Andaz left him grinning like a Cheshire cat.

 I don’t know about you, but I feel that every bed should have a giant fish-headed spoon above the headboard… Well, perhaps not, but somehow at the Andaz hotel on Amsterdam’s Prinsengracht – with a little inspiration from Lewis Carroll and Magritte – the unusual becomes the norm.
 Everywhere you turn there is some quirk that makes you consider whether this is really a result of a multi-million pound makeover or instead a couple of hours’ eating ‘cakes’ in one of Amsterdam’s more dubious coffee shops!
 It doesn’t help that one short corridor is lined with half-size doors that are clearly false – or are they?